sirluk/sparse_transformers/README.md

 The project structure looks as follows

 📦sparse_transformers \
+ ┣ 📂analysis (jupyter notebooks for analysis of models and results) \
+ ┣ 📂scripts (additional scripts for various experiments) \
  ┣ 📂src \
  ┃ ┣ 📂models (directory which contains all model classes)\
  ┃ ┃ ┣ 📜model_adv.py (baseline model for adverserial training) \